johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 included `winuae.ini` file, and copy the contents of the `[FilterPresets]` section into your own WinUAE config.
 You'll get this long list of preset shown below if you do that.
-Don't worry about the NTSC presets and interlace-supporting variants just yet, we'll get to them a bit later.
+Don't worry about the NTSC presets and "laced" variants just yet; we'll get to them a bit later.

 ![Filter resize presets](img/winuae-filter-resize-presets.png)